CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Vesica_Piscis/Vesica_Piscis_Overview.md

 The Vesica Piscis has appeared throughout human history, embedded in sacred art, architecture, and mystical systems.

-*   **Ancient Civilizations:** Evidence of its use can be found in ancient Egyptian, Mesopotamian, Indian, and Greek art and architecture, often linked to sacred geometry and cosmological understanding [2, 12].
+*   **Ancient Civilizations:** Evidence of its use can be found in ancient Egyptian, Mesopotamian, Indian, and Greek art and architecture, often linked to sacred geometry and cosmological understanding[^2][^12].
 For example, some analyses of the proportions of Egyptian temples suggest underlying geometric principles related to it [cf. 13].
 *   **Gothic Architecture:** The shape is prominent in Gothic architecture, particularly in the design of windows (rose windows often incorporate its geometry), arches, and ground plans of cathedrals [14, 15].
 Its proportions, like the $\sqrt{3}$ ratio, were considered by master builders to embody divine harmony.
-Many detailed architectural surveys of cathedrals like Chartres or Notre Dame show these forms (e.g., see Viollet-le-Duc's *Dictionnaire raisonné de l'architecture française du XIe au XVIe siècle*) [16].
+Many detailed architectural surveys of cathedrals like Chartres or Notre Dame show these forms (e.g., see Viollet-le-Duc's *Dictionnaire raisonné de l'architecture française du XIe au XVIe siècle*)[^16].
 *   **Sacred Geometry:** It is a foundational element in sacred geometry, used to generate other shapes like the equilateral triangle, hexagon, and the Flower of Life pattern.
-It's seen as a key to understanding the geometric principles underlying the universe [2, 3].
+It's seen as a key to understanding the geometric principles underlying the universe[^2][^3].
 *   **Art and Iconography:** Beyond the Mandorla, its structural principles are subtly present in the composition of many artworks, influencing balance and proportion.
-*   **Esoteric Traditions:** Groups like the Freemasons and other mystical schools have incorporated the Vesica Piscis into their symbolism, often representing esoteric knowledge, spiritual development, and the aforementioned dualities [7, 17].
+*   **Esoteric Traditions:** Groups like the Freemasons and other mystical schools have incorporated the Vesica Piscis into their symbolism, often representing esoteric knowledge, spiritual development, and the aforementioned dualities[^7][^17].
 *   **Modern Design:** The shape continues to be used in modern logos, art, and design for its aesthetic appeal and inherent sense of balance and harmony.

 ```mermaid